How to set up a whistleblowing policy

 In the second stage, the complaint would then be referred to the appropriate investigative officer.
 Provided the complaint is serious enough, an investigation would then take place.

 This would involve an analysis of who reported the incident, who was involved in the incident, and what the root cause of the incident was.
 During the investigation, full details of the complaint must be acquired and clarified.
+Using a root cause analysis template can make this process as simple as possible.

 Where might the allegation end up?